godaddy-wordpress/woocommerce-customizer/readme.txt

 1. Settings Page to start customizing!

 == Changelog ==

+= 2022.nn.nn - version 2.7.7-dev.1 =
+* Misc - Rename to Customizer for WooCommerce

 = 2022.03.02 - version 2.7.6 =
 * Fix - Remove image placeholder (this is included in WC 3.5+)